 Representative Legal Matters

-- Advising the Malaysia Competition Commission on its proposed legislative amendments to the Malaysia Competition Act 2010, including the introduction of merger control.
+- Acting as Competition policy consultant to the Malaysia Competition Commission on its proposed legislative amendments to the Malaysia Competition Act and Competition Commission Act.

 Professional Associations and Memberships

 - Law Society of Singapore - Member

 - Complaints Committee, Singapore Medical Council - Member

 - King's College London (PGD in Econs for Competition Law) (2010)